BertaBescos/EmptyCities/README.md

 ```bash
 bash scripts/CARLA/CreateDynamicDatasetTown02.sh path/to/my/folder/
 ```
-- These scripts read the previous stored `Control.txt` files and tries to replicate the same trajectories in the same scenarios with no dynamic objects.
+- These scripts read the previous stored `Control.txt` files and try to replicate the same trajectories in the same scenarios with no dynamic objects.
 The followed trajectory and the one in `Trajectory.txt` are compared to check that the vehicle position is kept the same.
 ```bash
 bash scripts/CARLA/CreateStaticDatasetTown01.sh path/to/my/folder/
 ```